 A course taught by one who has served as a missionary.
-The following subjects are treated: the New Testament concept of missions and missions today; a description of the work of a missionary; doctrinal preparation for the mission field; emotional preparation; spiritual preparation; preparing the supporting home church missionary cycle, entering the host country; communicating with the home church; effective missionary methods for various fields; maintaining physical, mental, emotional, social, and spiritual health in the mission field.
+The following subjects are treated: the New Testament concept of missions and missions today; a description of the work of a missionary; doctrinal preparation for the mission field; emotional preparation; spiritual preparation; preparation for the mission nod, since a preparation is the missionary cycle, entering the host country; communicating with the home church; effective missionary methods for various fields; maintaining physical, mental, emotional, social, and spiritual health in the mission field.
 Non-textual.
 Same as BIBL-3033.
 This course is normally offered in the spring semester of even numbered years.